-Birth of A White Nation (2nd edition) examines the social construction of race through the invention of white people.
+Birth of a White Nation, Second Edition examines the social construction of race through the invention of white people.
 Surveying colonial North American law and history, the book interrogates the origins of racial inequality and injustice in American society, and details how the invention still serves to protect the ruling elite to the present day.

 Table of Contents

 Introduction 1.
 Before the Invention of White People 2.
 White People: The Creation 3.
 How "Whites" Became a Success 4.
 The Americanization of Whites 5.
 Contingent Whites and Inbetween People: Mexicans and Irish in the U.S. 6.
 Whiteness 7.
 Deconstructing Whiteness Afterword Acknowledgements

 Jacqueline Battalora is an attorney and Professor of Sociology at Saint Xavier University in Chicago.
 In addition to this book, Battalora is an editor of the journal Understanding & Dismantling Privilege and she frequently develops and delivers lectures and training that advance the understanding of the construction of race and its impact today